Jia Chong

-Jia Chong (217 – 19 May 282), courtesy name Gonglü, was a Chinese politician who lived during the late Three Kingdoms period and early Jin dynasty of China.
+Jia Chong (217 – 19 May 282 (Note: According to Sima Yan's biography in Book of Jin, Jia Chong died on the gengwu day of the 4th month of the 3rd year of the Taikang era of his reign.
+This corresponds to 19 May 282 on the Julian calendar.)), courtesy name Gonglü, was a Chinese politician who lived during the late Three Kingdoms period and early Jin dynasty of China.
 He started his career as an advisor to Sima Shi and Sima Zhao, the regents of the state of Cao Wei in the Three Kingdoms era, and subsequently served as an official in the court of Sima Zhao's son, Sima Yan (Emperor Wu), after the establishment of the Jin dynasty.

 Early life and career in Cao Wei

 Jia Chong's father, Jia Kui, was a military general in Wei and was considered an epitome of faithfulness to the state.
-He did not have a son until late in his life; when Jia Chong was born, he was very pleased.
-Jia Chong's mother was Lady Liu (柳氏; 210 - 266).
-Jia Chong inherited his father's marquis title after the latter's death.
+He did not have a son until late in his life; (Note: Jia Kui was about 43 years old when Jia Chong was born.) when Jia Chong was born, he was very pleased.
+(Note: Jia Kui was so pleased that he used the verb "充闾" (chōng lǘ; "bringing glory to the family") as Chong's name and courtesy name.)
+Jia Chong's mother was Lady Liu (柳氏; 210 - 266 (Note: Jia Chong's biography in Book of Jin recorded that when Jia was made Duke of Lu (in Feb 266, when the Jin dynasty was established), Lady Liu was made Lady Dowager of Lu (鲁国太夫人).)).
+Jia Chong inherited his father's marquis title after the latter's death in 228.
 He later served under the regent Sima Shi, and then under Sima Shi's younger brother and successor, Sima Zhao.
 In 257, Sima Zhao sent him to probe the general Zhuge Dan's intentions should he decided to usurp the Wei throne.
 Zhuge Dan, then stationed at Shouchun, rebuked Jia Chong when the latter incessantly praised Sima Zhao in front of him.
 After Jia Chong returned to the capital Luoyang, he warned Sima Zhao that Zhuge Dan would most likely be unwilling to submit to his regency.
 Sima Zhao therefore summoned Zhuge Dan back to the capital, forcing him to start a rebellion that was quickly crushed.
 After the incident, Jia Chong became even more highly regarded by Sima Zhao.